-All writes begin with a slave ID then a word address as mentioned above.
-The bus master indicates a write operation by setting the LSB of the Slave ID to a 0.
+All writes begin with a device address, then a memory address.
+The bus master indicates a write operation by setting the lsb of the device address to a 0.
 After addressing, the bus master sends each byte of data to the memory and the memory generates an acknowledge condition.
 Any number of sequential bytes may be written.
-If the end of the address range is reached internally, the address counter will wrap from 7FFh to 000h.
+If the end of the address range is reached internally, the address counter will wrap from 1FFFh to 0000h.

 Unlike other nonvolatile memory technologies, there is no effective write delay with FRAM.
 Since the read and write access times of the underlying memory are the same, the user experiences no delay through the bus.
 The entire memory cycle occurs in less time than a single bus clock.
-Therefore any operation including read or write can occur immediately following a write.
-Acknowledge polling, a technique used with EEPROMs to determine if a write is complete is unnecessary and will always return a done condition.
+Therefore, any operation including read or write can occur immediately following a write.
+Acknowledge polling, a technique used with EEPROMs to determine if a write is complete is unnecessary and will always return a ready condition.

-An actual memory array write occurs after the 8th data bit is transferred.
+Internally, an actual memory write occurs after the $8^{th}$ data bit is transferred.
 It will be complete before the acknowledge is sent.
-Therefore if the user desires to abort a write without altering the memory contents, this should be done using start or stop condition prior to the 8th data bit.
-The FM24C16 needs no page buffering.
+Therefore, if the user desires to abort a write without altering the memory contents, this should be done using start or stop condition prior to the $8^{th}$ data bit.
+The FM24C64 uses no page buffering.

 Portions of the memory array can be write protected using the WP pin.
-Setting the WP pin to a high condition (VCC) will write-protect addresses from 400h to 7FFh.
-The FM24C16 will not acknowledge data bytes that are written to protected addresses.
+Setting the WP pin to a high condition (VDD) will write-protect addresses in the upper quadrant from 1800h to 1FFFh.
+The FM24C64 will not acknowledge data bytes that are written to protected addresses.
 In addition, the address counter will not increment if writes are attempted to these addresses.
 Setting WP to a low state (VSS) will deactivate this feature.
 WP should not be left floating.